ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 (including what data is already present in the cache) in plaintext over the network.
-For this reason, some percentage of HTTPS clients may choose to not enable the Proof Fetching component of STH pollination.
+For this reason, some percentage of HTTPS clients may choose to not enable the Proof Fetching component of STH Pollination.
 (Although they can still request and send STHs among participating HTTPS servers, as mentioned earlier this affords them no direct benefit.)